 Throughout the 2021/22 financial year, work was undertaken on a monthly basis to assess the impact of spending pressures and reductions in planned income levels caused by Covid-19.
-The overall impact was £392,000 lower than originally estimated due to some service income levels recovering more quickly than anticipated.
+The overall impact was £392,000 lower than originally estimated due to some service income levels recovering more guickly than anticipated.

-The Council's budget for 2022/23 reported to Council on 25th February 2022 includes all service income levels, with the exception of car parking income, at pre-pandemic levels.
+The Council's budget for 2022/23 reported to Council on 25th February 2022 included all service income levels, with the exception of car parking income, at pre-pandemic levels.
 The budget was balanced and no further pandemic related adjustments are anticipated.
+The end of year position reported a £695,000 surplus.

-In a worst case scenario where the Council's finances are more severely impacted, then as a last resort, the Council has four equalisation reserves and the New Homes Bonus Reserve which are forecast to total £12.969M at the end of March 2023, providing the financial headroom to manage its affairs and resources effectively over the medium term.
+In a worst case scenario where the Council's finances are more severely impacted, then as a last resort, the Council has four equalisation reserves and the New Homes Bonus Reserve which are forecast to total £13.759M at the end of March 2024, providing the financial headroom to manage its affairs and resources effectively over the medium term.

-A cash flow forecast has been undertaken, using all currently known or expected transactions that will take place over the next year to the end of March 2024.
+A cash flow forecast has been undertaken, using all currently known or expected transactions that will take place over the period to the end of March 2025.
 In summary, this forecast clearly establishes that:

-Over the going concern period the Council is predicted to have positive cash balances at all times.

-There is no expectation that external borrowing will be required.
+- Over the going concern period the Council is predicted to have positive cash balances at all times. - There is no expectation that external borrowing will be required.